-The achievable dispersion term is zero, i.e., the second-order term in the fundamental limit in \eqref{eq:truongach}--\eqref{eq:truongconv} is $o(\sqrt{N})$.
-The results in \eqref{eq:truongach}--\eqref{eq:truongconv} are analogous to the fundamental limits for DMCs \cite[Th.~2]{polyanskiy2011feedback} and follow from arguments similar to those in \cite{polyanskiy2011feedback}.
-Since the information density $\imath(X; Y)$ for the Gaussian channel is unbounded, bounding the expected value of the decoding time in the proof of \cite[Th.~1]{truong2016gaussian} requires different techniques from those applicable to DMCs \cite{polyanskiy2011feedback}.
+where $h_b$ is the binary entropy function.
+The results in \eqref{eq:truongach}--\eqref{eq:truongconv} are analogous to the fundamental limits for DM-PPCs \eqref{eq:feedb1}--\eqref{eq:feedb2} and follow from arguments similar to those in \cite{polyanskiy2011feedback}.
+Since the information density $\imath(X; Y)$ for the Gaussian channel is unbounded, bounding the expected value of the decoding time in the proof of \cite[Th.~1]{truong2016gaussian} requires different techniques from those applicable to DM-PPCs \cite{polyanskiy2011feedback}.

 \end{enumerate}